ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 <img src="{{ site.url {{ site.baseurl }}/images/contract.png" alt = "">

-Month-to-Month contracts are apparently the most popular.
+Month-to-month contracts are apparently the most popular.

 After looking at the distribution of customer tenure, it seems that most customers just joined this company.